 The Redline Ex comes with a TotalShield technology, so you can trust it to detect incoming signals but be out of the radar on the side of troopers, except when directly seen because the Redline Ex is not easy to conceal.
 Its twin antenna also helps this purpose because it gives protection and defense against detectors of radar equipment on more than one side of the vehicle, and it does so quickly.

 One downside of radar detectors that continues to irk drivers is the inability of some to distinguish legitimate signals from benign ones.
 With Redline Ex’s AutoLearn, you can train it to ignore false alarms on your usual route without the process being tedious.
-Through GPS, it can recognize that you are going the same way and will then repress signals you’ve ignored by storing it on its memory.
+Like with the Escort iX, through GPS, it can recognize that you are going the same way and will then repress signals you’ve ignored by storing it on its memory.

 False Alert Filter

 Adding to the aforementioned feature is an improved IVT from the original Redline.
 Through it, the radar detector can also identify false alarms coming from vehicles in the immediate vicinity.
 Initially, it came with a bug but that was soon fixed by an update.